Transgender and Homeless Resources

 A. Finding an advocate and ally who knows the shelter system can be very valuable.
 There is now a wider range of options available for you than there have been in the past, although there is still a long way to go to truly meet everyone’s needs.
 An advocate can help you navigate what is a very complex system.

 For youth up to the age of 25, there are a number of trans-affirming drop-in shelters.
 For those accessing the DHS shelter system, you have the right to stay in a shelter aligned with your self-determined gender.
-Marsha’s House exists for young adults in shelters who identify as LGBTQ+ and, thanks to the Lopez settlement, there are TGNC beds in five shelters that everyone should have the option to be considered for.
+The Ali Forney Center exists for young adults in shelters who identify as LGBTQ+ and, thanks to the Lopez settlement, there are TGNC beds in five shelters that everyone should have the option to be considered for.
 Intake staff should move through a process to identify when someone needs a TGNC placement, but it may be helpful to make your identity known to the extent that it feels safe and comfortable.
 While this process takes place, you should have access to a smaller dormitory setting and if DHS cannot find a TGNC bed, they should work with you to identify an alternative.

 This is by no means sufficient and has taken significant effort by many advocates over many years to establish.